stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 There will several cases throughout the Vulkan API where we will employ _lazy initialisation_ to defer instantiation of some object and/or invocation of an API method.

-We implement a custom supplier for handle lazy instantiation of some object:
+We create a custom supplier for lazy initialisation:

 ```java
 public class LazySupplier<T> implements Supplier<T> {